swfiua/gotu/docs/apersonalview.rst

 centre, light can be highly redshifted.
 In short, not all red-shift is cosmological.

+The idea is that there is a spectrum as a quasar grows into a galaxy.
+It's central black hole grows over time.

+The light from a quasar can be highly redshifted, due to general relativity and the presence of a super massive black hole at its centre.

-It can be hard to distinguish the two, but James Webb will help enormously with this task.
+It can be hard to distinguish the cosmological and gravitational redshift, but James Webb will help enormously with this task.

 Quasars are baby galaxies, many are part of the galaxy structure, others ejected from a galaxy.

 The book provides a model, for which I believe all that is required is the density and temperature of the medium, and the mass of the central black hole.

+There is surely plenty of data from JWST that will allow fitting of models to observations of quasars associated with local galaxies.

 The Cosmic Microwave Background?